Coulomb corrections in rare decays of neutral $B$ mesons with $\ell^+\ell^-$-pair in final state: Coulomb Interaction in B0d,s → ℓ+ℓ- Decays

 A comparison of experimental data and theoretical predictions for the decays $B_{d,s}^0\rightarrow \ell^+\ell^-$ is presented in Table \ref{tab:branching_ratio_Bll}.
 As a measure of the theory-experiment discrepancy, we use the quantity:

 where $\mathcal{B}^{(exp)}$ and $\mathcal{B}^{(theory)}$ are the experimental and theoretical branching fractions.

 The SM predictions for the decays $B_{d,s}^0 \rightarrow \mu^+\mu^-$ without account of the Coulomb interaction are taken from \cite{Beneke:2019slt}.
-The value of the Coulomb correction for all decays is about $\mathcal{K} = 2.3\%$.
+The value of the Coulomb correction for all decays is about $\Delta\mathcal{K}_C \equiv \mathcal{K}_C-1 = 2.3\%$.
 It can be seen that for the decay $B_s^0 \rightarrow \mu^+\mu^-$, accounting for the Coulomb interaction improves the agreement between the SM predictions and the experimental data: the discrepancy between the average experimental value and the corrected theoretical prediction reduces to $\delta = 2\%$.
-The experimental error is $11\%$ \cite{CMS:2022mgd}, and the theoretical prediction error is about $5\%$, mainly due to the uncertainty in the decay constant $f_{B^0_{d,s}}$ in lattice calculations \cite{FlavourLatticeAveragingGroupFLAG:2024oxs}.
+It should be noted that this improvement remains smaller than the current experimental and theoretical uncertainties.
+The experimental error is $11\%$ \cite{CMS:2022mgd}, while the SM prediction has a theoretical uncertainty of about $5\%$, coming from several sources: the decay constant $f_{B^0_{s}}$ \cite{FlavourLatticeAveragingGroupFLAG:2024oxs}, the CKM parameters, and other inputs \cite{Beneke:2019slt}.

+For completeness, we have evaluated the full soft-photon QED correction (\ref{Isidori_factor}), which accounts for both the soft and Coulomb contributions.
+The values of $\mathcal{K}_{\text{QED}}$ for different photon energy cutoffs $\Delta E$ are listed in Table~\ref{tab:Bll_full_QED} in the appendix \ref{full_QED_corr}.